 Will contests have become more prevalent in recent years.
-While Snell Legal is a business law firm, and most wills do not involve businesses, the skills we use in handling business law matters, and particularly, litigation, are very useful in handling will contests.
+While Snell Legal is a business law and commercial litigation firm, and most wills do not involve businesses, the skills we use in handling business law matters, and particularly commercial litigation, are very useful in handling will contests.
 And, we have experience with will contests, which is important.

 A will can be contested if: not executed properly; the testator (decedent) lacked testamentary capacity; there was undue influence upon the testator in executing their will; there was fraud in procuring the will; or there was duress upon the testator in executing the will.
 There is very specific statutory and case law which applies to the grounds on which wills can be contested.